cimedaca/slushengine/INSTALL.md

 Installation Instructions
 =========================

-Currentley the Slush hardware driver has been created for Python 3.x.
+Currently the Slush hardware driver has been created for Python 3.x.
 Installing the Slush Python module is very simple, however there are some pre-requisites that are required in order for the Slush module to work.
 The Slush driver requires full control over the Raspberry Pi's I2C, SPI, and GPIO drivers.
-These are hardware interfaces on the Raspberry Pi that allow comunication with the hardware on the SlushEngine hardware.
+These are hardware interfaces on the Raspberry Pi that allow communication with the hardware on the SlushEngine hardware.

 Pre-Requisites
 --------------

 First we need to enable the SPI and I2C interfaces on the Raspberry Pi.
 This has been documented on the Raspberry Pi webpage and many other forums.
-The link below is a simple description of how these interfaces can be anabled for use.
+The link below is a simple description of how these interfaces can be enabled for use.

 [Enable SPI and I2C interface](https://blogs.oracle.com/atael/entry/i2c_and_spi_on_raspberry)